Home > Tours > Asia Tours > India & Sri Lanka Tours > Tibet: Beijing to Kathmandu Overland

 Take one last look at Everest close up before the long drive ahead.
 You’ll travel to the Tibet–Nepal border today, stopping at the closest town of Kyirong.
 The effort will be worth it with the changing scenery around you – from the barren highlands of Tibet to the deep Alpine Valley.
 Put your feet up tonight and enjoy a dinner with your Tibetan leader who will say goodbye to you tomorrow.

 This morning, cross the border from Tibet into Nepal.
-Keep in mind today that your Tibetan group leader and driver will bid you farewell at the border, and you’ll need to pass through immigration and customs unaccompanied.
+Keep in mind that today your Tibet group leader and driver will bid you farewell at the border, and you’ll need to pass through immigration and customs unaccompanied.
 Once you’ve crossed the border, your Nepal group leader will be waiting on the other side!
 The border crossing can be long and dull depending on the queues and volume of people, so it is best to be patient.
 After the formalities are all over, head onto Kathmandu, the final destination of your trip.
-Upon arrival in the late afternoon, why not follow your Nepal leader on an orientation walk and get to know this bustling capital.
+Upon arrival in the late afternoon, follow your Nepal leader on an orientation walk and get to know this bustling capital.

 With no activities planned for today, you are free to leave the accommodation at any time.
-That doesn’t mean your adventure has to come to an end!
-If you'd like to spend more time in Kathmandu, just speak to your booking agent.

 Trip Inclusions

-• Sit back and relax on one of the world’s greatest train journeys – a marathon 45-hour ride to the literal Roof of the World, passing by incredibly mountainous and remote terrain, and the occasional grazing yak!
+• Sit back and relax on one of the world’s greatest train journeys – a marathon 45-hour ride to the Roof of the World, passing by mountainous and remote terrain, and the occasional grazing yak!

 • Hotel (11 nights)